 THE BIKE STOPS HERE: BIKE ARTIST DESIGNED BICYCLE RACKS Submission Deadline: PASSED Seeing the rapid growth of bicycling in Salt Lake City and the desire to encourage more people to choose cycling as a transportation option, there is an essential need and desire for safe and secure bicycle parking.
 To that end, and in the […]

 Read more about public art at the 9-Line Bike Park and hear from Papercake!
-Art in this Salt Lake Arts Council article.
+Art in this Artist Spotlight!

 The 9 Line Bike Park is a unique recreational amenity, offering dirt jumps and a pump track for Salt Lake City riders.
 In 2017, Salt Lake City’s Department of Parks and Public Lands responded to community requests to expand the 9 Line Bike Park at 700 West and 900 South.
 The bike park, popular with riders of all ages and skill levels, includes jump lines and a pump track.
 The starting platform for the jumps uses large concrete blocks to stabilize the platform and retain dirt, providing 400 square feet of surface for murals wrapping the blocks.

 Shredding the Knar is by local artist Charlotte Pili – who works under the name Papercake!
 Art.
 Pili’s work features riders, bikes, and dust clouds along with the occasional speech bubble exclaiming “Send it!”
 Pili’s mural send a message of belonging to people of all genders at the parks and action lines show her images to be in motion, just like the riders.
 The mural’s colors are cohesive with the park’s plants, sky, and dirt jumps and keep the site alive in all seasons.
 Pili deliberately left space between her images, so the original color and texture of the blocks is visible in places.